London Underground: Services using former and current main lines

 The railway from just south of Leyton to just south of Loughton was built by Eastern Counties Railway in 1856 on the same alignment in use today.
-The Underground also uses the line built in 1865 by the Great Eastern Railway (GER) between Loughton to Ongar via Epping.
+The Underground also uses the line built in 1865 by the Great Eastern Railway (GER) between Loughton and Ongar via Epping.
 The connection to the main line south of Leyton was closed in 1970 and removed in 1972.
 The line from Epping to Ongar was closed in 1994; most of the line is in use today by the heritage Epping Ongar Railway.
 The line between Newbury Park and Woodford junction (west of Roding Valley) via Hainault was built by the GER in 1903, the connections to the main line south of Newbury Park closing in 1947 (in the Ilford direction) and 1956 (in the Seven Kings direction).